Arbyrd, Missouri

-Arbyrd is a small town in southeast Dunklin County, Missouri, United States.
+Arbyrd (/'E@rb3rd/ AIR-burd) is a small town in southeast Dunklin County, Missouri, United States.
 The population was 404 at the 2020 census.
 The town was officially incorporated in 1919.

 History

 A post office called Arbyrd has been in operation since 1911.
 The town's name is a contraction of A. R. Byrd, a land and cattle speculator from the St. Louis area who lived near San Antonio, Texas, at the time he purchased just over 4000 acres of mostly hardwood timber land just to the north of where the town was originally platted.

 Geography

 The city is concentrated along Missouri Route 108, with its municipal boundaries stretching southward to the road's junction with Missouri Route 164.
 U.S. Route 412 passes just to the west.
 Cardwell lies along Route 164 to the west, and Hornersville lies along Route 164 to the east.
 Senath lies to the northeast along US 412.
 The Missouri-Arkansas state line lies three miles to the south along Route 108 (the road becomes Arkansas Highway 77 at the border).

 According to the United States Census Bureau, the city has a total area of 1.00 sqmi, all land.